Kubernetes v1.24 Stargazer: What's new?

 8. Support for OpenAPI v3

 Support for OpenAPI v3 is now in beta for Kubernetes v1.24.
-You can call /openapi/v3 endpoint then it should respond with the group/versions available.
-Now since this is considered a Beta API, you can enable or disable this feature through the --feature-gates flag in the kube-apiserver.
+You can call /openapi/v3 endpoint, which should respond with the group/versions available.
+Since this is considered a Beta API, you can enable or disable this feature through the --feature-gates flag in the kube-apiserver.

 9. New optional feature: ServiceIPStaticSubrange